hongsi-tda/hongsi-tda.github.io/_pages/about.md

 ---
 ![thinking](../assets/images/hmm.png)

-so many dreams, but first data analyst
+## so many dreams, but first data analyst
+This is hongsi's blog to record everyday tryouts to reach out personal goals to be data analyst.

 > Just Keep Swimming